-Because Allegheny County transit riders took action, more affordable fares are coming to our transit system – but we need to continue organizing to make sure they’re permanent and available to all.
+More affordable fares are coming to our transit system because transit riders took action – but we need to continue organizing to make sure these discounted fares are made permanent and available to all.

 On Tuesday, September 27th, 2022, the Allegheny County Department of Human Services announced a new pilot program to test more affordable fares for low-income transit riders.